Zeenobit/moonshine_core/README.md

 # 🍸 Moonshine Core

-Unconventional framework for making games in [Bevy](https://bevyengine.org/).
+Unconventional cocktail of libraries to make ECS-driven development easier and safer in [Bevy](https://bevyengine.org/).

-This crate is a grouping of several related low-level crates within the Moonshine ecosystem:

-See individual crates for documentation and examples.
+See individual crates for detailed documentation and examples.

 ### 🍎 Moonshine Kind